Acemcp Node.js Implementation

 For other clients that support the MCP protocol (such as Zed, Cursor, etc.), the configuration method is similar.
 Please refer to the MCP configuration documentation for each client.

-### Verification Configuration
+### Verify Configuration

 1. Restart the MCP client